CraftMatic/Powershell-Scripts/README.md

 **Azure Role Assignement Grabber Utility**
 This tool is used to generate a summary csv list for all security group, and user role assignments for resources in Azure.
 This is useful when moving from one cloud environment to another as it automates the generation of a list and is able to update the UPN for the accounts so importing into the next environment is easier.

+**Git Repo Migration Tool.**
+This tool migrated git repos from one Azure Devops instance to another using native REST API.
+This avoids having to use az devops extension.